Ram cichlid: Taxonomy, collection, and etymology

 The ram cichlid is named after Manuel Ramirez, an early collector and importer of the species for the aquarium trade.
 George S. Myers and R. R. Harry (1948) originally described the species as Apistogramma ramirezi, though the species was later moved to and from various genera, including: Microgeophagus, Papiliochromis, Pseudoapistogramma, and Pseudogeophagus.

 In the aquarium

 The ram cichlid is popular in the tropical freshwater community aquarium.
 While some larger cichlids are not well suited for a community tank, if a male and female pair of this specific type are placed in a community tank, they can do well.

 Varieties

-Numerous strains of M. ramirezi have been developed in Asia for the fishkeeping hobby.
-These include numerous xanthistic forms, known as gold rams or electric blue, along with larger, high-bodied, fattened "balloon" forms, and long-finned varieties.
+Numerous color morphs of M. ramirezi have been developed in Asia for the fishkeeping hobby.
+These include numerous xanthic morphs, known as gold rams or electric blue, along with larger, high-bodied, fattened "balloon" forms, and long-finned varieties.
 Many of these varieties suffer from lower fertility, health problems, or reduced brood care in comparison to wild-type specimens.